pipegalera/mojombo.github.io/courses/_posts/Google Data Analytics- Visualization/2021-04-26-Google-Visualization-Course.md

 If you misunderstood your stakeholders' expectations or the project objectives, you won't be able to correctly answer their questions.
 Think ahead:

-- **Expectations**: What the stakeholders are suppose to get out of the presentation?
+**Expectations**: What the stakeholders are suppose to get out of the presentation?

   Avoid any jargon, acronyms, past events, or other necessary background information.
 Don't assume that they know what all the concepts or data sources in the presentations. **Start with zero assumptions**.

-- **Project objective**: Did you clearly address the initial goal of the project in the presentation?
+**Project objective**: Did you clearly address the initial goal of the project in the presentation?

-**Before the presentation**:
+### Before the presentation

 1. Assemble and prepare your questions.

 2. Discuss your presentation with your manager, other analysts, or other friendly contacts in your organization.

 3. **Ask a manager or other analysts what sort of questions were normally asked** by your specific audience in the past.

 4. Seek comments, feedback, and questions on the deck or the document of your analysis.

 5. At least 24 hours ahead of the presentation, try and brainstorm tricky questions or unclear parts you may come across- this helps avoid surprises.

 6. It never hurts to practice what you will be presenting, to account for any missing information or simply to calm your nerves.

 7. Put supplementary visualizations and content in the appendix to help answer questions.